 How often do they meet?

 There are regular meetings each term, some are working groups, committees or ‘Full Governing Body’ meetings.
-Open the attendance list to find out more.
+Meeting attendance 2020 and 2021.

 Who are they?

 Here is an overview of their names, roles and responsibilities and if you would like more information about each Governor then read – Meet the governors